-By losing ownership in your business and giving investors decision-making power, you run the risk of losing control of your business.
+By giving investors decision-making power, you run the risk of losing control of your business.

 To avoid a disagreement between you and your investor, be sure that you’re working with a compatible investor before you agree to equity financing.

 Take a look at what they’ve done with past businesses, and try to get a sense of their management style.
-This will hopefully be a long-term relationship, so you want to make sure you and your investor have similar goals and working styles.
+This may be a long-term relationship, so make sure you and your investor have similar goals and working styles.

-When you pursue debt financing, on the other hand, your relationship with your lender is fully over once you’ve paid the loan off.
+When you pursue debt financing, your relationship with your lender ends once you’ve paid the loan off.
 There’s no obligation of management, ownership, or decision-making with a lender relationship.

 One benefit of going the equity-financing route is that investors typically invest large amounts of money in businesses they work with.
 Again, angel investors typically invest less than venture capital firms—but it’s still quite a large amount of money.

 This can be a major benefit for businesses that need to hire different teams and invest in their product to be successful.

 Because angel investors and venture capitalists are putting so much money in, they’ll only want to work with the highest-potential startups.

 And with the high failure rate of small businesses (50% of all small business fail in their first five years of business), investing in a small business might not be the safest bet for investors.

 In general, angel investors and venture capital firms are more likely to invest in high-growth businesses (like technology-based businesses) than they are in “Main Street” small businesses.